rust-lang/this-week-in-rust/drafts/2016-09-13-this-week-in-rust.md

 # Crate of the Week

-You suggested, you voted, and here you have your crate of the week: [accurate](https://github.com/bsteinb/accurate/), a way to do accurate floating point sums.
-Thanks to [lifthrasir](https://users.rust-lang.org/users/lifthrasiir) for the suggestion.
+This week's crate of the week is [tokio](https://github.com/tokio-rs/tokio), a high-level asynchronous IO library based on futures.
+Thanks to [notriddle](https://users.rust-lang.org/users/notriddle) for the suggestion.

 [Submit your suggestions and votes for next week][submit_crate]!